 Here is a block periodization system our group is trying out over a 12-week period.
 We've also got another option provided by a Military.com Fitness reader.

-The minimum cardio during 4-week strength training includes 1.5-mile timed runs, 500-meter swims, and 4-mile timed runs spread through the week for a total of 10 to 12 miles of running and 1 to 2 miles of swimming each week.
+The minimum cardio during four-week strength training includes 1.5-mile timed runs, 500-meter swims, and four-mile timed runs spread through the week for a total of 10-12 miles of running and 1-2 miles of swimming each week.

 Stew, I just looked at your 4-2 strength/PST cycle.
-I agree many people need time off after 4 to 6 weeks of lifting, and this idea of periodization strength with cardio and PST driven work looks solid to me.
+I agree many people need time off after 4-6 weeks of lifting, and this idea of periodization strength with cardio and PST-driven work looks solid to me.
 The cycle as it is set up now allows you to get 2 full rotations through a 12-week phase (6 weeks twice).

 One other possible route is turning this into a 4-week cycle to be done 3 times over the 12-week phase.
 Since this is a strength-training phase, if you do 3 weeks of strength and 1 week of PST focus for 3 cycles, you now get 9 weeks of strength training in a 12-week cycle vs. 8 weeks.
 You also get half of the PST cycles, so it would depend on the strengths and weaknesses of the individual.
 What do you think of a 3-1 option as opposed to the 4-2 option?
 Thanks -- Dan.

 Dan, you make a great point, and I love the idea, especially since we are in a strength cycle and we're using the PST focus week partially as recovery from strength.
 Of course, we're also supporting our folks who need to maintain competitive PST scores as they prepare to join the Navy.

 Here is an update of our first six-week cycle of 4-2 block periodization:

 We did the 4-2 block and are starting over again this week.
 We may do the 3-1 block this round; it will depend on how people are feeling as we approach week 3 again.